Tien-le98/SHAPMethod_LocalExplanation/README.md

 ### Data collection

-The dataset employed in this paper was Australian Vehicle Prices dataset, gathered from Kaggle.
+The dataset employed in this project was Australian Vehicle Prices dataset, gathered from Kaggle.
 The dataset included 16734 vehicles sold from 1978 to 2023.
 Several used cars’ features were:
 + Transmission type: Automatic and Manual
 + Drive type: Front-wheel/Front, Four-wheel/4WD, All-wheel/AWD, and Rear-wheel/Rear
 + Fuel type: Unleaded, Diesel, Premium, Hybrid, and Liquefied Petroleum Gas/LPG